Jhall9URI/2018-3-fall-212/lab08/README.md

 # Lab 08: Mancala Solitaire with Linked Lists

 In this lab, you will implement a class called MancalaSolitaire, which internally uses a circular singly-linked list to "play a game" called Mancala Solitaire, given some input.
-The goal of this lab is to give you a deeper understanding of the linked list data structure that you have been learning about. **This lab comes with starter code, provided in the files main.cpp and mancala.cpp**
+The goal of this lab is to give you a deeper understanding of the linked list data structure that you have been learning about. **This lab comes with starter code, provided in the files main.cpp, mancala.hpp and mancala.cpp**

 ### Visual Aids